 [Editor’s note: This story was previously published in February 2019.
 It has since been updated and republished.]

-Overall, the stock market has made a huge improvement at the start of 2019 from where it ended in 2018; it has been a complete turnaround from last year’s drop, when stocks entered bear-market territory.
+Overall, the stock market continued its huge improvement throughout 2019, compared to where it ended in 2018; it has been a complete turnaround from last year’s drop, when stocks entered bear-market territory.
 Markets started slipping again in the month of August, traded in a range, and then turned to rally to new all-time highs.

 But even though many stocks have completely erased all of their losses and made it back into the green, not all stocks have done so well.
 What this means is that while there are still plenty of duds out there, there are also a few undervalued stocks to buy; it has just become a little trickier to find them amid all the flashy comeback stories.

-To find the best stocks to invest in now,disciplined investors might start with their own watch list, which should contain “wish list” stocks that are usually too expensive or have been put there to be on the backburner for later.
+To find the best stocks to buy now, disciplined investors might start with their own watch list, which should contain “wish list” stocks that are usually too expensive or have been put there to be on the back burner for later.
 Among such stocks, companies that got left out of the rally are the most compelling.
-Even better, the best undervalued stocks to invest in are those that dropped by double-digit percentages during the current rally.
+Even better, some of the best undervalued stocks to buy are those that dropped by double-digit percentages during the current rally.

 Why is that?

-Markets that are pricing in the negative news typically lower the risk for investors.
+Stocks that have already priced in current and possible negative news typically lower the risk for investors.
 Such companies may work to resolve the business problem at hand, which improves its prospects and leads to a higher share price in the long run.
 As long as the bad news reported is a temporary setback and the business model is not broken, the risks behind buying a stock on a dip are lower.

-With all of that in mind, here are five undervalued stocks to invest in that aren’t as scary as they seem.
+With all of that in mind, here are five undervalued stocks to buy that aren’t as scary as they seem.

 The company supplies equipment in ATS — aerospace and defense, industrial, smart energy, health tech and capital equipment.
 Its enterprise unit consists of servers and storage.
 Why then, should investors believe the company will offset the weakness it faces in the eroding semiconductor market?